martinkala/shellmd/README.md

  - all commands in code block are runable in target OS
  - if no validation is executed on executed command, then expected return code is 0

-## Controll commens
+## Control comments
-Validations are simple one line comments to control codeblock execution.
+Control comments are simple one line directives to control codeblock execution.
 Those comments are writen in human readable form so at the same moment can control execution and describe command expected beavior.

 ### #executable